hoangtuananhk56/mockery/README.md

 mockery --all
 ```
 After that, you are going see the project makes a new mocks folder and some files generation.
 They are generated via interface inside of project.
+On the other hand, you can use the make file to run commands

 ## Running the tests